andypicke/Journalists-Under-Fire/README.md

 ### Looking at the distribution by country, the top 2 are Iraq and Syria, where there have been recent wars.
 ![](images/TotalDeathsByCountry.png)

-### Animation showing total journlist deaths per country for each year
+### Maps showing total journlist deaths per country for each year
 ![](images/DeathByCountry.gif)